rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 [a series about Bevy's Material abstraction][bevy-materials-playlist], showing how to use custom WGSL shaders in Bevy.

-The series walks through the documention to understand why steps are done in order to build a clear theoretical understanding of Bevy's high level abstractions.
+The series walks through the documentation to understand why steps are done in order to build a clear theoretical understanding of Bevy's high level abstractions.

 - The first of the three videos covers the bare minimum needed